jrreap/CCSA-Dev-Team/README.md

 ==================

 Jaydon:
-- Improve loading speed of pages and photos/elements
-- Add All Restaurants to eats.html
+- Final bug fixes and improvements
+- Work on speech

 Garrett:
-- Gather more research for eats.html
-- Get (more) Hagley Photos
+- Work on speech

 Sam:

-- Gather more research for eats.html
-- Get Hagley Photos
+- Work on speech

 Max
-- Gather more research for eats.html
+- Work on speech